 The church of St Mary and All Angels, High Ercall, where many Atcherley, Brookes, Icke and Shakeshaft marriages (and baptisms and burials) took place.

 Two of the children of William Atcherley’s sister Charlotte Emma Atcherley (by her husband John Brookes, who she married on 2 October 1867 at High Ercall) married first cousins.
-Gertrude Elizabeth Brookes married Robert Atcherley (a son of Charlotte’s brother Samuel) at High Ercall on 20 June 1921, while Thomas Brookes married Elizabeth Maud Ryley (a daughter of Charlotte’s sister Mary Ellen Atcherley, by her husband Edward Ryley) in Durban, Natal, South Africa on 2 March 1899.
-Each of these couples therefore had shared grandparents: Robert Atcherley and Elizabeth Icke.
+Gertrude Elizabeth Brookes married Robert Atcherley (a son of Charlotte’s brother Samuel) at High Ercall on 20 June 1921 (see Elders and Fyffes and Atcherley – Part 1 and Part 2), while Thomas Brookes married Elizabeth Maud Ryley (a daughter of Charlotte’s sister Mary Ellen Atcherley, by her husband Edward Ryley) in Durban, Natal, South Africa on 2 March 1899.
+Both of these couples therefore had shared grandparents: Robert Atcherley and Elizabeth Icke.
 The marriage of first cousins is legal in Britain, and has been since an Act of Henry VIII passed in 1536 .
 There are mixed messages about the possible health risks for children born to parents who are closely related , but since neither of these couples had any children the point is moot.

 Oh what a tangled web they wove, when first they practised to betroth!
 To illustrate and hopefully make some sense of this tangled web of weddings I have produced a Kissing Cousins chart (in PDF format, with a link back to this article).